1.8.5 Transformations

 - uncertainty.

-incorporates both.
+A portfolio mapping incorporates both.
 The characterization of a conditional distribution of

 reflects our uncertainty.
 The mapping function θ reflects our exposure.
 The challenge for a transformation procedure is to combine both components to characterize a conditional distribution for